Fall 2022 Registration Notes

 Fundamentals of Engineering Exam

 Students should consider taking the FE exam during their last semester while undergraduate course knowledge is still familiar.
-The FE exam is the first step anyone must take in the process towards becoming a licensed professional engineer (PE).
+The FE exam is the first step all Civil Engineers must take in the process towards becoming a licensed professional engineer (PE).
 The 8-hour exam consists of 180 multiple choice questions.
 After passing the FE exam, one must obtain at least 4 years of experience (accepted by specific state licensing board) and then take the Principles and Practice (PE) exam.
 See http://ncees.org/engineering/ for more information.
-Chi Epsilon in our department CEE typically offers free review sessions taught by CEE faculty every spring semester.
+Chi Epsilon in our department CEE typically coordinates free review sessions taught by CEE faculty every spring semester and communicates the schedule to students when available.